AeroliteSR/DarkSoulsTextureStudio/README.md

 License: [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
 Reference: [SoulStruct Licensing Statement](https://github.com/Grimrukh/soulstruct/blob/main/pyproject.toml#L6)

 Only a small subset of SoulStruct's source code is included in this project.
-This source files are heavily modified.
+These source files are heavily modified.
 Please refer to the original source.
 These files remain under the original GPL-3 license.

 This project is also licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html),